 Munaut Standard Poodle Puppies

-‘Aspen’ CH Desert Reef Stand By Me has been bred to GCH Penndragon Masaniello ‘Micah’ and his son, ‘Owen’ GCH Penndragon Owain!
+‘Aspen’ CH Munaut Desert Reef Stand By Me has been bred to GCH Penndragon Masaniello ‘Micah’ and his son, ‘Owen’ GCH Penndragon Owain! *update* after DNA testing they were all Owen’s babies!

 Puppies expected first week of July here in Southern UT!
 Aspen has been confirmed pregnant!
 Contact us to be placed on our list if you are interested in a puppy from this litter.
 We would appreciate it if you would also please download, fill out, and return our puppy application via email with your inquiry.
 You may also request it to be sent to you via email.
 Thank you for your interest in a Munaut Poodle!